 Night or day, the program is gay

 Cambodian tourism has many things to offer during the daytime.
-After you had enough of Angkor temples, Killing Fields, shopping local products or exploring country’s evolving art scene, you might want to know that you could refill your energy by eating at gay-owned/managed places such as The Little Red Fox Espresso or Blue Pumpkin, or enjoy a relaxing massage at one of the country’s many spas!
+After you had enough of Angkor temples, Killing Fields, shopping local products, or exploring the country’s evolving art scene, you might want to know that you could refill your energy by eating at gay-owned/managed places such as The Little Red Fox Espresso or Blue Pumpkin, or enjoy a relaxing massage at one of the country’s many spas!

 Gay nightlife in Cambodia might surprise you!
 Whether you opted for Blue Chilli in Phnom Penh or Barcode Bar in Siem Reap, proper entertainment was guaranteed!
 The drag shows in these places were of particularly high quality, but Cambodian gay nightlife propelled in respectful variety!
 Whether you started your night with a glass of rosé in Balthazar Wine Bar, or by sipping a cocktail surrounded by the muscular hunks of Space Hair Salon and Bar, you could count on an adventurous and less predictable itinerary.
-Follow the flow, and it would take you bar hopping to various establishments that were either openly gay or made gay people feel at home.
+Follow the flow, and it would take you to bar hopping to various establishments that were either openly gay or made gay people feel at home.

 The spa drama unfolds

 Still, home for many gay Khmers was not a relaxing place.
 They were running from that homey feeling into the dark cruising places where their identity seemed more protected.
 That was unless they met their brother in the same space.

 The 21-year old was trembling behind that massive curtain at Arthur & Paul spa, not knowing how to deal with the fact that the family lie successfully constructed for two decades could be exposed in a second.
 His homophobic brother, as he presented him, was sitting by the pool in a towel neatly wrapped around his waist.